5 Focus Areas for MBA Admissions Success

 Recommenders need to do a lot of work on your behalf.
 Start identifying who you want to approach now and have a preliminary chat with them about your MBA plans.
 Once they are on board, begin assembling materials so you can guide them to write the most effective letter on your behalf.

-While most schools have yet to publish their essays for the 2020-2021 season, you can get a good idea of the types of stories you will need by reading last year’s application.
+While business schools have yet to publish their MBA essays for the 2023-2024 season, you can get a good idea of the types of stories you will need by reading last year’s application.
 Knowing that you will have to describe a leadership experience may motivate you to take on a new leadership role – in or outside of work.
 Realizing that you will see questions about your level of community involvement may push you to step up your volunteering efforts.

 It is also a good idea to begin brainstorming your answers to two questions that will crop up in either essay questions or the MBA interview.
 First, what are your career goals?
 And second, why do you need an MBA now?
 Reflect on your background and what stories you could share.
 If you identify gaps, create a plan to fill them.

-June is right around the corner.
+Summer is right around the corner.
 Now is the time to launch into your MBA application journey with an eye toward MBA admissions success.
-Make this the year you take those vital first steps toward transforming your career.
+Make 2023 the year you take those vital first steps toward transforming your career.